M1cha/m1cha.github.io/content/posts/a-microsd-express-card-in-an-m2-slot/index.md

 ![Possible Board Stack-up on a Six-Layer PCB](six-layer-stackup.png)

-Since I lack the knowledge to make an informed decision, I simply chose the only model where Decoupling, EMC and Signal integrity say `Best`: Model 3.
+Since I lack the knowledge to make an informed decision, I simply chose the only model where Decoupling, EMC and Signal integrity say `Good`: Model 3.

 ## PCB Fiber Weave